Quit India Movement: The Precursor to India’s Freedom at Midnight

 - The Muslim League grew in strength during the war, while the Congress languished.

-Without the consent of the Indian people, India was dragged into World War II to fight on Britain’s side.
+Without the consent of its people, India was dragged into World War II to fight on behalf of Britain.
 The Indian National Congress leaders felt that this was not India’s war.

 Moreover, the Congress expected, but could not procure, an unconditional offer of British withdrawal from India as a condition of its support.